 In this work we study a relation between Sequence and Context Unification.
-Both problems are generalizations of Word Unification [13, 22, 30, 26, 7].
+Both problems are generalizations of Word Unification [7,13,22,26,30].
 Word Unification is the problem of solving equations between terms build up from letters and word variables.
 A solution of a word equation is a mapping from variables to words that when applied to both sides of the equation the result is the same word.

-Sequence Unification is the problem of solving equations between terms built up using an unranked signature (aka flexible arity, or variadic function symbols) and sequence and individual variables.
-Sequence variables are instantiated with finite sequences of terms, while individual variables instantiate to a single term.
-Sequence Unification is decidable and infinitary [15, 16].
+Sequence Unification is the problem of solving equations between terms built up using an unranked signature (aka flexible arity, or variadic function symbols)

-^{} This research has been partially founded by the CICYT research projects iDEAS (TIN2004-04343) and Mulog (TIN2004-07933-C03-01).
+^{} This research has been partially funded by the CICYT research projects iDEAS (TIN2004-04343) and Mulog (TIN2004-07933-C03-01), by the Austrian Science Foundation (FWF) under Project SFB F1302, and by the EC Framework 6 Programme for Integrated Infrastructures Initiatives under the project SCIEnce (026133).